hm-lang/core/proposals/README.md

 ```
 call := {
-    # TODO: need to distinguish between readonly and writeable references.
+    # TODO: need to distinguish between readonly and writable references.
-    #       this can be done on the pointer (e.g., Ptr[]; for writeable
+    #       this can be done on the pointer (e.g., Ptr[]; for writable
     #       and Ptr[]: for readonly) or here somehow.
     Input[str]; ptr any
     # we need to distinguish between the caller asking for specific fields